US to look at climate emissions from oil and gas lease sales

 Environmental assessments that include a greenhouse gas analysis will be released in coming days for lease sales planned early next year in Colorado, Montana, the Dakotas, Nevada, New Mexico, Utah, Wyoming, Mississippi and Alabama, bureau officials said.

-“We will continue to exercise the authority and discretion provided under law to conduct leasing in a manner that fulfills the Interior Department’s legal responsibilities,” she said in a statement.
+“We will continue to exercise the authority and discretion provided under law to conduct leasing in a manner that fulfills the Interior Department’s legal responsibilities,” Stone-Manning said in a statement.

 Federal agencies previously conducted reviews of potential greenhouse gas impacts from individual lease sales following court orders.
 Officials in many cases concluded the emissions were miniscule on a global scale.